-Parity legislation was signed into law in 2008 and healthcare reform in 2010, and the two are converging now to profoundly affect addiction treatment.
-By 2014, many more people will have health insurance that covers addiction treatment.
+Parity legislation was signed into law in 2008 and the Patient Protection and Affordable Care Act (ACA) in 2010, and the two are converging now to profoundly affect addiction treatment.
+Today, many more people have health insurance that covers addiction treatment.
 Recent estimates show that 30 million of the 45 million people who currently lack insurance soon will have insurance with parity for addiction treatment.